ericandrewlewis/web-dev-resources/wordpress.md

 ## Themes

-[Timber](https://github.com/jarednova/timber) adds support for the [Twig Template engine](http://twig.sensiolabs.org/) in WordPress theme templates, which means you can benefit from features like multiple inheritance to your templates.
+[Timber](https://github.com/jarednova/timber) adds support for the [Twig Template engine](http://twig.sensiolabs.org/) in WordPress theme templates, which means you can benefit from features like multiple inheritance while templating.

 ## Blogs